etherlegend/chatgpt-plugin-node-todo/README.md

-# A ChatGPT Todo Plug In NodeJS
+# A ChatGPT Plug Boilerplate In NodeJS

 Quickstart your ChatGPT Plug In development with this NodeJS boilerplate